phelmig/snowflake-mcp-server/README.md

 - MCP-compatible handlers for querying Snowflake data
 - Read-only operations with security checks to prevent data modification
 - Support for Python 3.12+
-- Stdio-based MCP server for easy integration with Claude Desktop
+- Streamable HTTP service for easy integration with any MCP client

 ## Available Tools